CodeScop/Oge-Mai-Field-Guide/desertquests.md

 ### Blossom with Flowers!
 (1/2) - FB

-Note: if you're trying to progress to the next quest after this, you'll need to unlock Guardian's Lair; info on how to do that is part of the Forest Expedition Trail.

 - **Location:** Forward Base
 - **Quest Path Route:** (open via Forest Expedition Trail: BC Hard Day's Walk) • FB **Blossom with Flowers!
 1/2** • GL Bright Night Blossoms 2/2